Dr. Anu Bajaj FAQs

 Can a facelift be combined with other procedures?

 Yes.
 Some patients combine facelift surgery with other facial procedures when the eyes, neck, or brow are also contributing to the overall aging pattern.
+A facelift can also be combined with skin resurfacing procedures.

 What is the hemostatic net?